 Painting is the easiest way to transform a room.
 A simple coat of paint is all it takes to make a drab space become a vibrant, bright room that everyone will love hanging out in.
-When it comes to actually getting the painting job done, there are some preparation steps that you need to consider.
+However, when it comes to actually getting the painting job done, there are some preparation steps that you need to consider.
 Painting requires a bit of prep work, regardless of what condition your walls are in.
 Walls with holes and dents may take longer to prep than walls that just need a coat of paint.
-You may need to consider sanding, priming, and other prepping methods that will help your painting project go smoothly and ultimately result in a stunning, finished look.
+Additionally, you may need to consider sanding, priming, and other prepping methods that will help your painting project go smoothly and ultimately result in a stunning, finished look.

 The very first step before you start adding anything to your walls is to give them a good dusting, suggests SFGATE.
 Your walls are actually more dusty than you may think, especially in corner areas.

 - It is important to dust away any dirt, hair, grime, and more in order to create a clean surface for the next steps.